 Notably, Imoru was the executive casting director for the locally filmed TV series Z Nation.
 Across five seasons, approximately 85% of recurring, guest, and co-star roles were actors based in the NW.

 She prides herself on working closely with actors in Spokane and the Northwest.
 She empowers actors in the Spokane community with her deep interest in rich, diverse experiences, relatable and universal themes.

 At the moment, Imoru calls Spokane, WA. her place of home, and she currently has multiple exciting projects that she is working on.

-The Vexing Media team is immensely grateful to have worked with Imoru on developing and implementing the film’s website.
+The Vexing Media team is immensely grateful to have worked with Imoru on developing and implementing the Rebel Kat Productions and the All Those Small Things websites.
 We give our sincere congratulations to Rebel Kat Productions and the entire cast and crew on the world premiere of All Those Small Things at The Seattle International Film Festival!